astronomer/docs/learn/task-groups.md

 - [Dynamically map](dynamic-tasks.md) over task patterns creating dynamically mapped complex sets of tasks.
 - Turn task patterns into modules that can be reused across DAGs and even Airflow instances.

 In this guide, you'll learn how to create and use task groups in your DAGs.
+You can find many example DAGs using task groups in the [webinar task group repository](https://github.com/astronomer/webinar-task-groups).

 ![Task group intro gif](/img/guides/task-groups_intro_task_group_gif.gif)